Carbon monoxide advice for landlords and tenants

 Carbon monoxide regulations for rental properties

-At the minute, this doesn’t cover gas appliances, although these regulations will probably be updated in the future.
+At present, this doesn’t cover gas appliances, although these regulations will probably be updated in the future.
 So we would recommend landlords install CO alarms for gas appliances as well.

 Landlords will also need to test the detector on the day a new tenancy begins to make sure everything is in full working order.